alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 This solution uses smart Access Gateway SAG, CEN and GA1.0 to build an application acceleration service, which can help domestic users in China accelerate access to application systems deployed overseas.

 Before the start, you need to check the location of your SaaS service so that you can determine the proxy ECS instance region.
+If it's not located in Korea,

 # 2. Solution Overview
 ## 2.1 Overview